GSA/sinwebapp/docs/FRONTEND.md

 ### ReviewDisplayComponent

-Implemented Hierarchy : App -> UserDisplay -> ReviewDisplay
+<b>Implemented Hierarchy : AppComponent -> UserDisplayComponent -> ReviewDisplayComponent </b>

-ReviewDisplayComponent is a child of the UserDisplayComponent.
+<i>ReviewDisplayComponent</i> is a child of the <i>UserDisplayComponent</i>.
 It receives information through input and passes information back to the parent through events the parent registers to listen to.

 <b>Description</b>